-2. Letter from the State or Tribal Environmental Authority
+3. Letter from the State or Tribal Environmental Authority

-For an applicant other than a state or tribal environmental authority, attach a current letter from the appropriate state or tribal environmental authority acknowledging that the applicant plans to conduct assessment activities and is planning to apply for federal grant funds.
+For an applicant other than a state or tribal environmental authority, attach a current letter from the appropriate state or tribal environmental authority acknowledging that the applicant plans to establish a revolving loan fund and conduct cleanup activities and is planning to apply for federal grant funds.
 Failure to submit this letter will result in the rejection of the proposal for further consideration.
 Letters regarding proposals from prior years are not acceptable.
-If you are applying for multiple types of grant program activities, you need to receive only one letter acknowledging the relevant grant activities.
+If you are applying for multiple types of grant program activities, you need to submit only one letter acknowledging the relevant grant activities.
 However, you must provide a copy of this letter as an attachment to each proposal.
 Please note that general correspondence and documents evidencing state involvement with the project (i.e., state enforcement orders or state notice letters) are not acceptable.
 It is the applicant's responsibility to provide advance notice to the appropriate state or tribal environmental authority to allow adequate time for you to obtain the acknowledgement letter and attach it to your proposal.